mui/material-ui/docs/src/pages/demos/snackbars/snackbars.md

 {{"demo": "pages/demos/snackbars/SimpleSnackbar.js"}}

-## Customized Snackbars
+## Customized snackbars

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can change the look of a Snackbar.
+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.

+{{"demo": "pages/demos/snackbars/CustomizedSnackbars.js"}}

 ⚠️ While the material design specification encourages theming, these examples are off the beaten path.

-{{"demo": "pages/demos/snackbars/CustomizedSnackbars.js"}}

 ## Positioned